panuganti/EmaTakeHomeRajkiran/DesignDocument/DesignDocument.md

 LLM's are by design not always reliable.
 We need to plan for a hotfix architecture in case a high priority bug is reported.
 A hotfix architecture (or user-override/tenant-level override architecture) for every LLM action.

 Hotfix service is a key value store (Object store) where key is the natural language sentence and the value is a json.
-For scenario agents, the JSON is a pair (function_name, [parameters]).
+- For scenario agents, the JSON is a pair (function_name, [parameters]).

-TODO: Image for hotfix
+- For query planner agent, the JSON is the query_plan object

 ```
 class HotfixElement:
    key:str